rvarago/cpp_refined/README.md

       rvarago::refined::refinement<int, [](auto const x) { return x < 10; }, even>;

 auto do_something_else(even v) -> void {
-  // deep down in the call stack do we access its ground type. int const x = v.value;
+  // deep down in the call stack do we access even's ground type. int const x = v.value();
-  // act on the ground type as we see fit.
+  // act on the ground type (int) as we see fit.
 }

 auto do_something(even_lt_10 v) -> void {